AlinNast/CricketAndAnt1/README.md

 ### Challanges:
  - Writing the script for the story
- - Keeping motivation to continue the project while other ideas come ti mind
+ - Keeping motivation to continue the project while other ideas come to my mind

 ### Galery: